MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

     ![Screenshot showing the NonClustered index](../images/upd-dp-300-module-10-lab-04.png)

 1. **Key Lookups** can be removed by adding a covering index that includes all fields being returned or searched in the query.
 In this example the index only uses the **ProductID** column.
-Fix the **Key Lookup** and rerun the query to see the new plan.
-Copy and paste the code below into the same query window.
+Fix the **Key Lookup** and rerun the query to see the new plan. **Copy and paste the code below into the same query window.**

     ```sql
     CREATE NONCLUSTERED INDEX [IX_SalesOrderDetail_ProductID] ON [Sales].[SalesOrderDetail]
     ([ProductID] ASC)
     ```

     > If we add the **Output List** fields to the index as included columns, then the **Key Lookup** will be removed.
 Since the index already exists you either have to DROP the index and recreate it, or set the **DROP_EXISTING=ON** in order to add the columns.
 Note that the **ProductID** column is already part of the index and does not need to be added as an included column.
-There is another performance improvement we can make to the index by adding the **ModifiedDate**.
+There is another performance improvement we can make to the index by adding the **ModifiedDate**. **Replace the below code with the earlier code  Copy and paste the code below into the same query window.**

     ```sql
     CREATE NONCLUSTERED INDEX [IX_SalesOrderDetail_ProductID]